Te Puke Heritage Plaza

 Future artworks are also planned, with the support of local iwi - Tapuika and Waitaha.
 These will be developed to reflect a shared vision, upholding the identity, values and histories of man whenua through appropriate kōrero and artistic elements within in the space.

-Work will begin the week of 23 June (after Matariki), and is expected to be completed by early August, weather permitting.
+Work began the week of 23 June 2025 and was completed by early August 2025.